An Exhaustive Analysis of the Iconic Pizza Scene in 'Home Alone'

 In my attempts to reach Culkin, I actually got as far as the members of the Pizza Underground.
 They happen to be friends of a friend.
 However, they wouldn’t talk, and they told me that to get to their famous frontman, I’d have to go through his publicist, adding that they hadn’t actually heard from him in a while.
 They seemed protective.

 Of course they’d be protective.
-The media has always been speculative, and often unkind, about Macaulay Culkin’s life after child stardom.
+The tabloids have always been speculative, and often unkind, about Macaulay Culkin’s life after child stardom.
 Is his pizza obsession an attempt to reclaim a childhood, or to revisit something so strongly associated with his early life and career that he might somehow make sense of his complicated boyhood?

 Pizza is a particularly nostalgia-prone food.
 According to Barrett, the pizza expert: “Growing up, when you’re a kid, you associate pizza with all things that are fun.
 As you get older, that stays with you.
 You remember the warm fuzzy feelings of being a kid and enjoying pizza with your family.”